ErikLundJensen/thdctl/README.md

 ## Usage

-Use `thdctrl --help` to get a list of available commands and arguments.
+Use `thdctl --help` to get a list of available commands and arguments.
 Username and password for the Hetzner Robot API must be set using environment variables:
 ```
 export HETZNER_USERNAME='myAPIuser'